diegohat/pesquisa-operacional/README.md

-# Shortest Path Algorithms in Weighted Graphs Analysis
+# Analysis of Shortest Path Algorithms in Weighted Graphs

 ## Introduction